 The proposed timing of 21/28 days is an initial proposal on which community input is being sought.
 Once the IOT has completed drafting the SP all timings will be reviewed against the comments received and to ensure that similar timing requirements within the draft SP are coherent.

-The current text in the ISP states: “The IRP PANEL may accept for review by the Procedures Officer any motion to intervene or for consolidation after 15 days in cases where it deems that the PURPOSES OF THE IRP are furthered by accepting such a motion.”.
+The current text in the ISP states: “The IRP PANEL may accept for review by the Procedures Officer any motion to intervene or for consolidation after 15 days in cases where it deems that the PURPOSES OF THE IRP are furthered by accepting such a motion.”
 The IOT modified this to remove the reference to the Procedures Officer.

 Addition of “Filing a motion to intervene does not stop the clock on the intervener’s own time to bring an IRP unless the First IRP Panel exceeds the time for decision-making referred to at Rule 7(26) below, and so a potential intervener should consider whether they will be at risk of being out of time, should the motion be rejected.”
 The IOT’s discussions on the Time to File (Rule 4) were exhaustive and is proposing this text to avoid any confusion on the part of the applicant.
 Only if the First IRP Panel delays in making a decision would the clock stop on the proposed Intervener’s time to file.

-All requests to intervene or for consolidation must contain the same information as the written statement of a DISPUTE and must be accompanied by the appropriate filing fee,
+All requests to intervene must be accompanied by the appropriate filing fee, contain the same information as a written statement of Dispute and, explain why the right to intervene should be granted, in other words:

-The IRP PANEL may accept for review by the PROCEDURES OFFICER any motion to intervene or for consolidation after 15 days in cases where it deems that the PURPOSES OF THE IRP are furthered by accepting such a motion.
+What the common nucleus of operative facts is; and

+Why allowing intervention would foster a more just and efficient resolution than addressing the Disputes individually.

 Rationale: The current text in the ISP addresses both applications for consolidation and for intervention.
 The IOT considers that necessary rules for these different forms of participation should be grouped together under their respective headings, leading toa small amound of duplication across the sections.